 Johannesburg, Thursday 3 November 2016 – The winners of the 2016 National Junior Accounting Olympiad, presented by the South African Institute of Chartered Accountants (SAICA) and Sage One have been announced.

-Cape Town, Wednesday 20 July 2016 – Recently, 180 top performing Grade 12 learners from the Western Cape packed their bags and gave up a week of their school holiday to take part in the province’s Thuthuka development camp, an initiative run by the South African Institute of Chartered Accountants (SAICA) in partnership with the Western Cape Department of Education.
-At the camp’s award ceremony, four learners were honoured as the province’s brightest maths and accounting learners.
+Kimberley, Monday 31 October 2016 – Recently, 100 top performing Grade 11 learners from the Northern Cape packed their bags and gave up their school holiday to take part in the province’s Thuthuka Development Camp, an initiative run by the South African Institute of Chartered Accountants (SAICA) in partnership with the Northern Cape Department of Education.
+At the camp’s award ceremony, nine learners were honoured as the province’s brightest accounting, mathematics and physical science learners.